lorenzo-asquini/Cloud-Computing-Architecture-Project/Part1/scripts/README.md

 Assuming that the folder `cloud-comp-arch-project` was already cloned from github.

+If you get the error `-bash: ./file.sh: /bin/bash^M: bad interpreter: No such file or directory`, it is caused by some incompatibilities between newlines in Windows and Linux.
+In order to easily solve the problem, run the command `sed -i -e 's/\r$//' file.sh`.

 ## Start the cluster

 Move the file `setup.sh` in the folder `cloud-comp-arch-project`. \